University of York: Sports

 The university teams play in black-and-gold colours.
 York is a member of British Universities and Colleges Sport (BUCS) and has 65 teams participating.
 At the end of the 2013/14 BUCS season York came 38th out of 145 participating institutions.

 As well as BUCS every summer term the university take part in the Roses Tournament, a sports competition against Lancaster University, which is the largest inter-university tournament in Europe.
 The venue of the event alternates each year between York and Lancaster, and involves numerous sports clubs, including the conventional (football, hockey) and the more unusual (octopush, ultimate frisbee).
 As of 2015 Lancaster are leading York with 30 wins to 28, with one draw in 1974.

 The university has also previously also been in the White Rose Varsity Tournament.
 This started in 2005 against York's other university, York St John University.
 York won all six of the tournaments held.
 In 2011 attempts to try and increase the competitiveness of the competition saw York St John replaced by the University of Hull.
 York won all 3 tournaments against Hull, which resulted in it being scrapped in 2013.

-In 2014 a new tournament, "College Varsity", was created, which was held between the colleges of the University of York and the colleges of Durham University.
+In 2014 College Varsity was created, which is held between the colleges of the University of York and the colleges of Durham University.

 Arts

 The courtyard at King's Manor.
 A bronze sculpture of a Frisian calf by Sally Arnup can be seen.

 The University of York Music Society and the University of York Drama Society are two of the largest student societies on campus; with each having performances and/or concerts every week during term.
 Central Hall Musical Society performs a number of shows and showcases every year.

-Other performing societies include the Gilbert and Sullivan Society, PantSoc who stage a student-written pantomime three times a year, and York ComedySoc, one of the most active comedy societies in the UK, putting on a show every week along with workshops in stand-up, improv and sketch writing/acting.
-ComedySoc sends two shows to the Edinburgh Fringe each year: The Shambles, ComedySoc's in-house improv comedy troupe and The Dead Ducks, ComedySoc's in-house sketch comedy troupe.
-Both troupes perform throughout the year on campus and in/around York and have received critical acclaim for their shows at the Edinburgh Fringe.
+Other performing societies include the Gilbert and Sullivan Society, PantSoc who stage a student-written pantomime three times a year, and York ComedySoc, who perform a comedy show every week.
+ComedySoc sends two shows to the Edinburgh Fringe each year: The Shambles and The Dead Ducks.
+Both troupes perform throughout the year and have received critical acclaim for their shows at the Edinburgh Fringe.